Expand All | Collapse All

 The Director of Procurement Services (or delegate):

-- Conducts periodic random reviews of PCard use with the assistance of Department Card Coordinators to determine whether administrative regulations are being followed
+- Supports periodic random reviews of PCard use to determine whether administrative regulations are being followed

 - Refers questionable purchases to the Chief Financial Officer and the Director of Internal Audit